Nish-026/FletNix/README.md

 To import the provided data into MongoDB, follow these steps:

 1. Ensure that you have MongoDB installed and running on your local machine.
-2. Use the provided import script or command to import the CSV file into the MongoDB database.
+2. Use the provided CSV file into the MongoDB database - Link[https://drive.google.com/file/d/1a9S-Qfs1Mc_SutljdvOEAnJ5QJLEAebB/view].
 3. Verify that the data has been successfully imported.

 ## Authentication